 My youngest son has also found that some dandelions are in bloom again!
 Not quite as big as earlier in the year but blooming none the less.

-We will be studying the herbs and plans that grow on our property first unless we know a plant is almost done growing for the year and we need to forage some for upcoming projects.
+We will be studying the herbs and plants that grow on our property first unless we know a plant is almost done growing for the year and we need to forage some for upcoming projects.
 The plants that we know we can forage and pick right from our yard are: Burdock, Chives, Dandelion, Wild Violet, Plantain, Evening Primrose, Catnip, Mint, Dill, Basil, Purslane and Sage.
 We planted the Dill, Basil and Sage along with Lavender, Stevia and Rosemary but the last three haven’t done so well.